When Respondents Don't Care Anymore: Identifying the Onset of Careless Responding

-While CODERS is a promising first step towards detecting periods of careless responding rather than identifying which respondents are careless, various pertinent questions remain for future research.
-For instance, the LSP sequence as a measurement of response invariability may require additional validation, as does the incorporation of response times into CODERS, which we leave for empirical follow-up work.
-In addition, extending or adapting CODERS with changepoint detection methods that allow for multiple changepoints, or that retain higher power in shorter surveys, may be fruitful directions for further research.
-Furthermore, it could be interesting to study whether autoencoder reconstruction errors, which can be thought of comparing observed responses with an expectation, are able to distinguish between inconsistent careless responding and other sources of deviations from expected response behavior, such as misunderstanding or misinterpretation of survey items.
+While CODERS is a promising step towards detecting periods of careless responding rather than identifying which respondents are careless, pertinent questions remain for future research.
+Most notably, extending or adapting CODERS with changepoint detection methods that allow for multiple changepoints, or that retain higher power in shorter surveys, may be fruitful directions for further research.

 CODERS naturally integrates with existing techniques that address careless responding.
 First, as illustrated in our empirical application, traditional post-hoc screeners and CODERS provide complementary insights.
 The former aim at identifying which respondents are careless, whereas CODERS specifically looks for changepoints in response behavior.
 It should be noted that some implementations allow traditional screeners to be computed on subsets of responses.
 For instance, the implementation of the intra-individual variance (IRV) \citep{dunn2018,marjanovic2015} in the \proglang{R} package \pkg{careless} \citep{careless} can be calculated for a given number of subsets of equal length.
 Although this approach is related to the detection of periods of careless responding, it analyzes predefined subsets of responses, while CODERS aims to identify the location of a changepoint.